2014 Artist of the Year

 In the last decade, Deborah’s life and career have reached new heights as she has returned to her original inspiration source, the American West.
 Living now in southern Arizona with her husband Fred Fellows, Deborah is devoted to creating fresh, original and accomplished sculptures which express her heartfelt feelings for the Western way of life.

-The Friends of Western Art's first annual Louise Serpa Western and Rodeo Photo Contest was a great success with over 140 images submitted!
+The Friends of Western Art's first annual Louise Serpa Western and Rodeo Photo Contest was a great success with over 140 images submitted.
+The event will return in 2015.

 To learn more and see the top three finishers, click here.